 The Message Storage Client SHALL act as anIMAP4 client as defined in [RFC3501].
 In addition to that, the Message Storage Client SHALL support the “ACL” IMAP4 extension as defined in [RFC4314] and the “QRESYNC” IMAP4 extension as defined in [RFC5162].
 Also, the Message Storage Client MAY support the “ANNOTATE” IMAP4 extension as defined in [RFC5257], the “CONVERT” IMAP4 extension as defined in [RFC5259] and/or the “METADATA” IMAP4 extension as defined in [RFC5464].

+General Operations

+Authenticate Operation

+When the CPM Client needs to authenticate with the Message Storage Server, it SHALL either use the SASL method or the plain-text username/password method.

+When the Message Storage Client wants to use the SASL method, the Message Storage Client SHALL send to the Message Storage Server an AUTHENTICATE request as defined in [RFC3501] with the authentication mechanism that it wants to use and then SHALL complete the authentication process as defined in [RFC3501].

+When the Message Storage Client wants to use the plain-test username/password method, the Message Storage Client SHALL send to the Message Storage Server a LOGIN request as defined in [RFC3501] with the username and password associated with the Message Storage Client’s CPM User.

+The CPM Client MAY set up a TLS session prior to authenticating with the Message Storage Server.
+In order to do so, the Message Storage Client SHALL send to the Message Storage Server a STARTTLS request as defined in [RFC3501] and complete the TLS session setup.
+The Message Storage Server SHALL support either TLS or PSK-TLS as defined in [RFC2246] and [OMA-SEC-CF] for the TLS protocol negotiations.

+Set Active Folder Operation

+When a Message Storage Client needs to set a particular folder as the active folder, the Message Storage Client SHALL send to the Message Storage Server a SELECT request as defined in [RFC3501] with the folder name of the folder that is to be set as the active folder.

 Access Control List Operations

 Set Access Control List

-When a Message Storage Client needs to set the access rights for another Principal on one of the folders of its associated CPM, the Message Storage Client SHALL send to the Message Storage Server a SETACL request as defined in [RFC4314] with the folder name, the granted access rights and the identifier of the Principal to which access is given.
+When a Message Storage Client needs to set the access rights for another Principal on one of the folders of its associated CPM User, the Message Storage Client SHALL send to the Message Storage Server a SETACL request as defined in [RFC4314] with the folder name, the granted access rights and the identifier of the Principal to which access is given.

-Upon receiving a SETACL request, the Message Storage Server SHALL process the request and return a response according to the SETACL command as defined in [RFC4314].

 Get Access Control List

 When a Message Storage Client needs to get the access control list on one of the folders of its associated CPM User, the Message Storage Client SHALL send to the Message Storage Server a GETACL request as defined in [RFC4314] with the folder name.

-Upon receiving a GETACL request, the Message Storage Server SHALL process the request and return a response according to the GETACL command as defined in [RFC4314].

 Delete Access Control List

 When a Message Storage Client needs to delete the access rights for another Principal on one of the folders of its associated CPM User, the Message Storage Client SHALL send to the Message Storage Server a DELETEACL request as defined in [RFC4314] with the folder name and the identifier of the Principal to which access is given.

-Upon receiving a DELETEACL request, the Message Storage Server SHALL process the request and return a response according to the DELETEACL command as defined in [RFC4314].

 Access Rights Retrieval Operations

 When a Message Storage Client needs to retrieve the access rights for another Principal on one of the folders of its associated CPM User, the Message Storage Client SHALL send to the Message Storage Server a LISTRIGHTS request as defined in [RFC4314] with a folder name and the identifier of the Principal whose access rights are to be retrieved.

-Upon receiving a LISTRIGHTS request the Message Storage Server SHALL process the request and return response according to the descriptions as defined in [RFC4314].

 Message and History Operations

 The Message Storage Client can access and/or authorize other Principals to access the resources of the CPM Message Storage Server in a clientserver “authenticated state.”